Pulsar electrodynamics inferred from frequency-dependent circular polarization diversity: Discussions

 \subsection{The effect of orthogonal modes mixture on $V/P$ - $\nu$ curves}

-As is already pointed out in Section~\ref{sec:results}, the two badly fitted cases in Figure~\ref{fig:well_fitted1} are associated with 90$^\circ$ PA jumps.
+As already pointed out in Section~\ref{sec:results}, the two badly fitted cases in Figure~\ref{fig:well_fitted1} and Figure~\ref{fig:more_examples} are associated with 90$^\circ$ PA jumps.
 The PA jumps indicate the incoherent (or partially coherent) superposition of orthogonal polarization modes (OPMs)~\citep[e.g.,][]{cr1979,karastergiou2005,oswald2023}.
-In our computation we assume that before propagating into the limiting polarization region, the wave is pure O-mode.
-This assumption may break down at PA-jumping longitudes.
-Because (1) the amplitude ratio of OPMs should be frequency dependent~\citep{petrova2001} and (2) the partially coherent superposition of OPMs itself also induces circular polarization components~\citep{dyks2017,oswald2023,cao2025}, the frequency dependence of $V/P$ could be more complex than that could be fitted by the simple mode coupling model we use.
+In our computation, we assumed that before propagating into the limiting polarization region, the wave is a pure O-mode.
+This assumption may break down at PA-jumping longitudes for two plausible reasons: (1) the amplitude ratio of OPMs is expected to be frequency-dependent~\citep{petrova2001} and (2) the partially coherent superposition of OPMs itself also induces circular polarization components~\citep{dyks2017,oswald2023,cao2025}; in addition, the frequency dependence of $V/P$ could be more complex than what could be fitted by the simple mode coupling model we adopted in this work.
 This qualitatively explains the large $\chi_{r}^{2}$ of the fitting of two pulses in Figure~\ref{fig:well_fitted1}.